 GIC Accessibility Newsletter: Issue #3

-Last updated on November 10th, 2025
+Posted on November 10, 2025

-Accessibility Countdown:
+Accessibility Countdown

-until Accessibility Deadline (4/24/26)
+165 Days, (5 months, 14 days), until Accessibility Deadline (4/24/26)

 Special Dates in November Highlight Accessibility Awareness